Capstone-Project-JYSF/Allard/Web_Interface/README.md

 ## Instruction of how to run the backend

-1. pip install fastapi，pydantic， and uvicorn
+1. pip install fastapi，pydantic, python-multipart, and uvicorn
 2. Make sure you are in the `Web_Interface` directory
 3. run `uvicorn backend:app --reload` in terminal
 4. Open a browser, paste the local host IP showed in terminal (should be something like http://127.0.0.1:8000)